Diastolic Robotics is developing a better approach to neuromuscular blocker (NMB) drug monitoring and administration.

-These delays and injury cost the US health care system approximately $3.3 billion per year.
-Globally, these costs have been estimated at US$10 billion per year.
+This injury and delay costs the US health care system approximately $3.3 billion per year.
+Globally, injury and delay costs can be extrapolated to US$10 billion per year.

 We're developing a novel system that measures and adapts to the patient's response to NMBs to assist physicians and help reduce these costs.
 This system advises the anesthesiologist on the timing and dose of NMB drugs based on modelling of the drug in the patient and the history of the measured patient responses.

-A 60-patient (humans) prospective, randomized, controlled, clinical trial was run to test the system (known as "NMBAS" for Neuromuscular Blockade Advisory System in the journals below).
+A 60-patient prospective, randomized, controlled, clinical trial was run to test the system (known as "NMBAS", for Neuromuscular Blockade Advisory System, in the journals below).
 There were two groups of 30 patients, one group was treated by standard care and another had treatment with diarobo's NMB system.

 Compared to standard practice, diarobo's NMBAS-guided care was associated with improved NMB quality and higher TOF ratios at the end of surgery, potentially reducing the risk of residual NMB and improving perioperative patient safety.

 As well, total administered doses of rocuronium (the paralysis agent used in this study), reversal drugs and other drugs, and the incidence of postoperative adverse events were not different for the two groups.